Quick Summary & Key Takeaways

 1. The 20-8-2 Rhythm

-According to Cornell University Ergonomics Web, the ideal workflow rhythm involves 20 minutes of sitting, 8 minutes of standing, and 2 minutes of moving/stretching.
+A practical rule of thumb derived from Cornell University Ergonomics Web suggests an ideal workflow rhythm involving 20 minutes of sitting, 8 minutes of standing, and 2 minutes of moving/stretching.
 For a researcher deep in an archive, this might mean sitting while performing metadata entry, standing while sorting physical files, and walking to a distant shelf for retrieval.

 2. Lower Limb Support